spencel/demo-nodejs/tutorials/npm-tutorial/npm-tutorial.md

 ```
 npm i -s lodash
 ```
 The -s flag saves lodash as a dependency for this project.
-If you view package.json, then you will see the following in part of that file:
+If you view package.json, then you will see something like the following in part of that file:
 ```
 "dependencies": {
     "lodash": "^4.17.15"